 Unfortunately, nobody ever told me that working a 9-to-5 job would be so soul crushing.
 I had been raised to believe that going to school and getting good grades (so that I could get a good job and make a lot of money) was the key to happiness and a successful life.
 It wasn’t until I was living that life that I realized it was total bullshit and I needed to find a way out – desperately.

-I experimented with swing trading for a while, and I did make decent money, but I didn’t like the risk involved and I eventually got out 2015 after a very bad trade that nearly wiped out my savings.
+I experimented with swing trading for a while, and I did make decent money, but I didn’t like the risk involved.
+I eventually got out 2015 after a very bad trade that spooked me in a very bad way.
 It was completely my fault, I know, and I realized that I needed to find a business that was sustainable and profitable for the long-haul.

 I begin focusing more heavily on blogging that point, and at my peak I was maintaining nine blogs at once.
 It was a lot of work, but it felt very satisfying to me and I really enjoyed watching my traffic grow month over month.
 I wasn’t so focused on making money with those blogs in those early days, as the most important thing was to create content and get it to rank well within Google.